stdarg/tcp-port-used/README.md

 tcp-port-used
 =============

-A simple Node.js module to check if a TCP port is currently in use.
+A simple Node.js module to check if a TCP localhost port is currently in use.
 It returns a promise from the q library.

-Note: You have to admin privs to successfully tests system ports (0-1023).
+Note: You have to admin privs to successfully test system ports (0-1023).

 ## Installation

     npm install tcp-port-used

-## Example
+## Examples
+To check a port's state:

     var tcpPortUsed = require('tcp-port-used');